Before Leaving to Study Abroad

 The Office of International Affairs strives to ensure that UNA study abroad programs are administered in accordance with university policy and industry standards regarding ensuring health, safety and security for the field of education abroad.

-Health Insurance Requirement: The University of North Alabama requires that each student participating on an UNA study abroad program maintain comprehensive health and accident insurance, including emergency travel insurance, during the entire duration of his/her study abroad program.
+Health Insurance Requirement: The University of North Alabama requires that each student participating on an UNA Study Abroad program maintain comprehensive health and accident insurance, including emergency travel insurance, during the entire duration of his/her study abroad program.
+Learn more about iNext insurance information.

 Water and Food Safety